MichaelCurrin/coding-blog/README.md

 ## Local development

+There are build-time warnings on around the `_includes` folder not recognized by the theme, but this seems okay as that folder is used in this project even if it does not exist in the theme.

 ### Main site

 To setup and run this repo locally, follow this instructions in this [gist](https://gist.github.com/MichaelCurrin/1085ab164550b31272699920b5549d4b).
 I hope you'll find that useful so you can setup your own static site for whatever you wish.